Immigration Court Process, Including Appeals and Deportation Orders

 If you need your immigration court documents, you can request them by emailing your immigration court.
 This is called requesting your “Record of Proceedings” (ROP).
 You can request copies of orders from the immigration judge, as well as documents submitted by you, your attorney, or the government, in your immigration court case.

-To make this request, you should fill out and sign Form EOIR-59.
+To make the request for your immigration court documents, you should fill out and sign Form EOIR-59.
 Then send an email to your immigration court by following the below steps:

 • Find the ROP email address for your immigration court at this webpage.
 If you are not sure what your immigration court is, you can find it on your Notice to Appear.